 The Elementor Addon Elements plugin for WordPress is vulnerable to Cross-Site Request Forgery in versions up to, and including, 1.12.7.
 This is due to missing or incorrect nonce validation on the eae_save_config function.
 This makes it possible for unauthenticated attackers to change configuration settings for the plugin via a forged request granted they can trick a site administrator into performing an action such as clicking on a link.

 |Affected Software||Affected Version||How to fix|

 |Webtechstreet Elementor Addon Elements||<=1.12.7|

-CVE-2023-5381 is a vulnerability in the Elementor Addon Elements plugin for WordPress that allows for stored cross-site scripting (XSS) attacks.
+CVE-2023-4690 is a vulnerability in the Elementor Addon Elements plugin for WordPress that allows unauthenticated attackers to change configuration settings.

-Yes, updating to a version of the Elementor Addon Elements plugin for WordPress beyond 1.12.7 will mitigate the vulnerability.
+Yes, a fix for CVE-2023-4690 is available.
+It is recommended to update to a version of the Elementor Addon Elements plugin for WordPress that is not vulnerable.